nasa/cumulus/docs/additional-deployment-options/enable_gateway_logging.md

 # Enable API Gateway Logging to CloudWatch

+The `AmazonAPIGatewayPushToCloudWatchLogs` managed policy (with an ARN of `arn:aws:iam::aws:policy/service-role/AmazonAPIGatewayPushToCloudWatchLogs`) has all the required permissions.
+To grant these permissions to your account, create an IAM role with `apigateway.amazonaws.com` as its trusted entity.
+Next attach the `AmazonAPIGatewayPushToCloudWatchLogs` policy to the IAM role.
+Finally, set the IAM role ARN on the `cloudWatchRoleArn` property on your API Gateway Account settings.

 Instructions for enabling account level logging from API Gateway to CloudWatch.

 ### Create a policy document